pajato/GameChat/ISSUES.md

 - Fix Chat sign out crock:  Signing out works OK but signing back in does not display the correct result in either the chat or experience pages.
 - Overhaul "Winner" notifications/animations starting with TicTacToe.
 - Add an icon (preferable SVG) to the sign in button on the signed out screen.
-- Provide complete entry in TAG for FAM.
 - Do Play Store Beta release.
 - Do Production release.